 In the map view, once you select the device you are interested in the left column, please click on the pop-up icon next to it to get to a single device view window.

 Each app event is denoted as a blue dotted marker in both your device history timeline as well as on the map itself.
 Once you zoom in and click on the blue dot you are interested in, you can see the customer marker with sales rep visit notes.
-Each blue dot represents a visit note your app user made from the app by sending a custom marker to HyperTrack.
+Each blue dot represents a visit note your app user made from the app by sending a geotag to HyperTrack.

 Integrate visit notes in real-time with your app backend via webhooks